 Introduction to Genetic Genealogy: Dead People Can Talk After All http://tinyurl.com/geneticgenealogyguide

 Note: the best way to absorb these lessons is to read them one at a time and follow the suggested links--not only will this help with "beginner's head spinning syndrome"-- it will allow you to absorb the material more fully.
 If you are an advanced beginner or intermediate you might find the terminology and background in Lesson 5 invaluable no matter which lessons are of interest.
 Also have a look at Lesson 11 which has a list of resources to help you including a new "Cheat Sheet File" category.
 If you really want to help your understanding and are considering a genetics course let me suggest a much better alternative.
 Either a refresher course in Statistics for those who haven't used it in a while or if you have never taken Statistics please consider an online course or one through your local community college.
 Even for the mathematically challenged grasping a few points on probability and statistical analysis is very worthwhile.
 It is applied math which makes it far more interesting, relevant and fun.
 You will use it every day.
 Really.
 Since I wrote this guide over four years ago many things constantly change.
 I try to keep up but it is nearly impossible.
-If you find non-working links or instructions that are no longer valid drop me a line.
+The fundamentals should be the same.